ParthJohri/github-mergedpr-readme/README.md

 5. 🙌🏼 Merged PR [5](https://github.com/monacodelisa/LGBTQ-definitions/pull/5) - [monacodelisa/LGBTQ-definitions](https://github.com/monacodelisa/LGBTQ-definitions)
 <!--Finish Merged PRs-->
 ```
-5. By default the corn jobs runs every 6 hours or you can also manually start it.
+5. By default the cron jobs runs every 6 hours or you can also manually start it.
 You can also make use of [Cron Tab](https://crontab.guru/) to change the cron job time as per your requirement.

 ## Contributing to This Project